Lorraine Branham: Early life and education

 Branham was born on December 7, 1952, in Philadelphia to Jesse Williams and Leona Green.
 After her parents split up early, she was raised by her mother and her stepfather, Henry Walls.
 She was the oldest of her 13 siblings.

 She graduated from Overbrook High School in Philadelphia and majored in radio, television and film at the Klein College of Media and Communication of Temple University, graduating in 1976.

 Branham was married to Norris Branham, with whom she had a son before divorcing.
 During her college years, she was a single mother.
-She later married Melvin Williams in 1997.
+She married Melvin Williams in 1997.
 She kept her surname when she married Williams.

 Branham was a John S. Knight Fellow at Stanford University in 1986.

 Print journalism career

 Branham began her professional career in 1976 as a reporter with The Philadelphia Tribune.
 She held reporting and editing jobs at Camden Courier-Post in New Jersey, The Philadelphia Bulletin, and The Baltimore Sun.

 From 1987 to 1996, Branham worked for The Philadelphia Inquirer.
-She rose through the newspaper's management ranks, including stints as New Jersey editor and city desk in Philadelphia before being named associate managing editor for features.
+She rose through the newspaper's management ranks, including stints as New Jersey editor and city desk in Philadelphia, before being named associate managing editor for features.

 In February 1996 Branham was hired as the executive editor of The Tallahassee Democrat in Tallahassee, Florida, where she was the first woman and first African-American in that position.
 She was forced out for editorship at Democrat in October 1999 over declining readership.
 She took a position as assistant to the publisher at The Pittsburgh Post-Gazette, where she worked until 2002.

 Academic career

 During her newspaper days, Branham taught reporting and writing at Temple University.
 She also taught in the summer program for minority journalists at the University of California, Berkeley.
-She also has been a Hearst Visiting Professional-in-Residence at the University of Missouri, the University of Florida, and the California Polytechnic State University in San Luis Obispo, California.
+She was a Hearst Visiting Professional-in-Residence at the University of Missouri, the University of Florida, and the California Polytechnic State University in San Luis Obispo, California.

 After spending 25 years in professional ranks, Branham became the director of School of Journalism and the G.B.
 Dealey Regents Professor at the University of Texas at Austin from 2002 to 2008.